k97/gmail-system-theme-sync-chrome-extension/README.md

 ## Limitations

 - The extension uses color inversion for dark mode
-- Background images in Gmail may be affected
+- Background images in Gmail may be affected but mostly works at the moment
 - Email content images, profile pictures, and label colors are preserved

 ## Contributing